hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 * The default is `FULL` when not using the [`--network`](#network) option.
-* The default is `FAST` when using the [`--network`](#network) option with named networks, except for `dev` development network.
+* The default is `FAST` when using the [`--network`](#network) option with named networks, except for the `dev` development network.

 !!! note